The Music of Drew Fennell

 arranger, composer, conductor, teacher, trumpeter

-Drew Fennell joined the River City Brass Band in 1998 as Assistant Principal Solo Cornet, and currently occupies the position of Principal Solo Flugelhorn.
+Drew Fennell joined the River City Brass in 1998 as Assistant Principal Solo Cornet, and currently occupies the position of Principal Solo Flugelhorn.
 He solos very frequently with the ensemble, both as a flugelhorn/trumpet player and as a singer.
-He also acts as Associate Conductor of the ensemble, and as Conductor of the River City Youth Brass Band.
-He is a founding member of the River City 6.
+He also worked as Associate Conductor of the ensemble for ten years, and has conducted the River City Youth Brass Band since 2005.
+He further performs with the River City 6, serves as Wind Ensemble Conductor and Trumpet Instructor at the Carnegie Mellon Summer Pre-College, and is Professor of Applied Trumpet at Grove City College (PA).

 A 1994 graduate of Carnegie Mellon University, he studied with the inimitable Anthony Pasquarelli.
 Fennell performed extensively during this time, including several solo appearances with the Carnegie Mellon Philharmonic.
-After receiving his degree, he served as Principal Trumpet with the Butler, Altoona and Youngstown Symphonies, as well as a six-month appointment to the position of Second Trumpet with the Pittsburgh Symphony Orchestra.
+Listen to a live performance (from 1994) of the Hadyn Concerto for Trumpet and Orchestra here: mvt.
+1, mvt.
+2, mvt.
+3. After receiving his degree, he served as Principal Trumpet with the Butler, Altoona and Youngstown Symphonies, as well as a six-month appointment to the position of Second Trumpet with the Pittsburgh Symphony Orchestra.
 Additionally, his solo playing has been heard locally and internationally in recital, and on International Public Radio.
-Beginning in 2007, he joined the faculty at Grove City College (PA) as Professor of Applied Trumpet.

 Fennell is also in demand as a conductor.
-In addition to many performances with the River City Brass Band and his work with the River City Youth Brass Band, he has been guest conductor at a number of high school honors bands in Western Pennsylvania, and was engaged to conduct the Salt River Brass for performances in 2004.
+In addition to many performances with the River City Brass Band and his work with the River City Youth Brass Band, he has been guest conductor at high school honors bands in Pennsylvania and New York, and was engaged to conduct the Salt River Brass for performances in 2004.

-Recently, Fennell self-produced two recordings.
-La Réjouissance, (from 1999) features trumpet and organ works from the Baroque Era; it is a joint venture with good friend and RCBB Principal Eb Soprano Cornetist, David Gedris.
+Fennell self-produced two recordings.
+La Réjouissance, (from 1999) features trumpet and organ works from the Baroque Era; it is a joint venture with good friend David Gedris.
 In 2001, he arranged, composed and conducted all the music for his wedding, which he recorded on a compact disc entitled My Whole Heart.

 In 2004, along with his wife, Krista, he founded the Trinity Concert Series, a successful recital series, held in their church, Trinity Evangelical Lutheran Church, in Freeport, PA.
-2008 will mark the fifth anniversary of the recital series.
+To date, over twenty free concerts have been presented.
+2013 will mark the ninth anniversary of the recital series.

 Additionally, he works as producer and editing consultant for various recording projects.